ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Readers are expected to be familiar with:

-* The terms and concepts described in {{RFC9200}}, and the Authorization Information Format (AIF) {{RFC9237}} to express authorization information.
-In particular, analogously to {{RFC9200}}, terminology for entities in the architecture such as Client (C), Resource Server (RS), and Authorization Server (AS) is defined in OAuth 2.0 {{RFC6749}}.
+* The terms and concepts described in the ACE framework for Authentication and Authorization {{RFC9200}}.
+The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
+In particular, this includes Client, Resource Server (RS), and Authorization Server (AS).

+* The Authorization Information Format (AIF) {{RFC9237}} used to express authorization information.

-* The terms and concept related to the message formats and processing, specified in {{I-D.ietf-ace-key-groupcomm}}, for provisioning and renewing keying material in group communication scenarios.
+* The terms and concept related to the message formats and processing specified in {{I-D.ietf-ace-key-groupcomm}}, for provisioning and renewing keying material in group communication scenarios.
 These include the abbreviations REQx and OPTx denoting the numbered mandatory-to-address and optional-to-address requirements, respectively.

 * The terms and concepts described in CDDL {{RFC8610}}, CBOR {{RFC8949}}, and COSE {{RFC9052}}{{RFC9053}}{{RFC9338}}.

 * The terms and concepts described in CoAP {{RFC7252}}.
-Unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as `/token` and `/introspect` at the AS, and `/authz-info` at the RS.
+Note that the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as `/token` and `/introspect` at the AS, and `/authz-info` at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".

-* The terms and concepts of pub/sub group communication with CoAP, as described in {{I-D.ietf-core-coap-pubsub}}.
+* The terms and concepts of Pub-Sub group communication with CoAP, as described in {{I-D.ietf-core-coap-pubsub}}.

-A party interested in participating in group communication as well as already participating as a group member is interchangeably denoted as "Client", "pub/sub client", or "node".
+A party interested in participating in group communication as well as already participating as a group member is interchangeably denoted as "Client", "Pub-Sub client", or "node".

 * Group: a set of nodes that share common keying material and security parameters to protect their communications with one another.
 That is, the term refers to a "security group".

   This is not to be confused with an "application group", which has relevance at the application level and whose members are in this case the Clients acting as Publishers and/or Subscribers for a topic.

-Examples throughout this document are expressed in CBOR diagnostic notation without the tag and value abbreviations.
+Examples throughout this document are expressed in CBOR diagnostic notation as defined in {{Section 8 of RFC8949}} and {{Section G of RFC8610}}.
+Diagnostic notation comments are often used to provide a textual representation of the numeric parameter names and values.

 # Application Profile Overview {#overview}

-This document describes how to use {{RFC9200}} and {{I-D.ietf-ace-key-groupcomm}} to perform authentication, authorization, and key distribution operations as overviewed in {{Section 2 of I-D.ietf-ace-key-groupcomm}}, where the considered group is the security group composed of the pub/sub clients that exchange end-to-end protected content through the Broker.
+This document describes how to use {{RFC9200}} and {{I-D.ietf-ace-key-groupcomm}} to perform authentication, authorization, and key distribution operations as overviewed in {{Section 2 of I-D.ietf-ace-key-groupcomm}}, where the considered group is the security group composed of the Pub-Sub clients that exchange end-to-end protected content through the Broker.

-Pub/sub clients communicate within their application groups, each of which is mapped to a topic.
-Depending on the application, a topic may consist of one or more sub-topics, which may have their own sub-topics and so on, thus forming a hierarchy.
+Pub-Sub clients communicate within their application groups, each of which is mapped to a topic.
+Depending on the application, a topic may consist of one or more sub-topics, which in turn may have their own sub-topics and so on, thus forming a hierarchy.
 A security group SHOULD be associated with a single application group.
 However, the same application group MAY be associated with multiple security groups.
 Further details and considerations on the mapping between the two types of groups are out of the scope of this document.

 This profile considers the architecture shown in {{archi}}.
 A Client can act as a Publisher, or a Subscriber, or both, e.g., by publishing to some topics and subscribing to others.
 However, for the simplicity of presentation, this profile describes Publisher and Subscriber Clients separately.

 Both Publishers and Subscribers act as ACE Clients.
 The Broker acts as an ACE RS, and corresponds to the Dispatcher in {{I-D.ietf-ace-key-groupcomm}}.
 The Key Distribution Center (KDC) also acts as an ACE RS, and builds on what is defined for the KDC in {{I-D.ietf-ace-key-groupcomm}}.
-From a high-level point of view, the Clients interact with the KDC in order to join security groups and obtain the group keying material to protect end-to-end and verify the content published in the associated topics.
+From a high-level point of view, the Clients interact with the KDC in order to join security groups, thereby obtaining the group keying material to protect end-to-end and verify the content published in the associated topics.

 ~~~~~~~~~~~~ aasvg
              +---------------+   +--------------+